BCI Directory

 Gestala

-Chinese noninvasive ultrasound BCI startup founded by NeuroXess co-founder Phoenix Peng, pursuing focused ultrasound neuromodulation for chronic pain treatment.
+Chinese ultrasound BCI startup founded by Shanda billionaire Tianqiao Chen and ex-NeuroXess founder Phoenix Peng, pursuing phased-array focused ultrasound for chronic pain treatment.
+Corporate entity registered September 2025; operations launched January 2026.

 ultrasound BCIchinanoninvasivepain treatment